.

 9.50 inches (241 millimetres) at Upwey, Dorset on 18th July 1955.

-The wettest days ever recorded in the Huncoat area were -
+The wettest days ever officially recorded in the Huncoat area were -

 4.10 inches (104mm) at Jackhouse Reservoir on 20th September 1968.